katonic-dev/KatonicDocumentation/docs/source/automobile.rst

    * Dataset
 2. Create a Notebook
-3. Download the data and notebook
+3. Download the data an d notebook

    * Upload Automobile pipeline notebook file
 4. Explore the ML code of the Automobile usecase